 - Purchase the complete Expat Arrivals Brussels Guide (PDF)

-Expats moving to Brussels are likely to have a number of questions about life in the city.
+Expats moving to Brussels are likely to have some questions about life in the city.
 Below are the answers to some of the most frequently asked questions about life in the Belgian capital.

 Do I need to learn a language before I move to Brussels?

 Brussels is bilingual, with most citizens speaking French.
 English is widely spoken, so learning a language if in the centre of Brussels is unnecessary.
 If looking to find work outside of Brussels, one may find it necessary to learn Flemish.
-Alternatively, in the east, there is a small German-speaking community.
+Alternatively, in the east, there's a small German-speaking community.

 What is the weather like in Brussels?

 Brussels has a maritime temperate climate, characterised by warm summers and mild winters.
 The city has a high average annual rainfall, and visitors can expect a downpour any time of the year.
 Temperatures range from highs of around 80°F (27°C) in summer to 45°F (7°C) during the middle of winter.
 Snow is possible, but not frequent in winter.

 Belgians are by nature a very friendly people.
 Making friends is usually an easy process.